3.10 Commercial or industrial connections - CT metering large low voltage connections (more than 400Amps)

 Combined Neutral & Earth (CNE) cables to a PME system

-• You are responsible for informing their electrical contractor that their development will be connected by Combined Neutral & Earth (CNE) cables to a PME system, unless otherwise stated in the Quote.
+• You are responsible for informing Your electrical contractor that their development will be connected by Combined Neutral & Earth (CNE) cables to a PME system, unless otherwise stated in the Quote.